Underpass People come and go... but we survive because of each other.

 Chris Cloyd Born on an Army Base in Kansas, Chris grew up in Ft.
 Collins, Colorado.
 It was here that his interest in the arts was cultivated.
 Having caught "the bug" while working for a local theatre company, he moved to Omaha, NB in 1998 to study acting and directing at Creighton University where he received is B.F.A.

-Chris moved to Los Angeles in 2004 and is currently pursuing a Master of Fine Arts degree in production at the University of Southern California's School of Cinematic Arts.
+Chris moved to Los Angeles in 2004 and completed his MFA in Film Production at the University of Southern California's School of Cinematic Arts in 2008.
 He has worked in almost every capacity of production and has written and directed several films.
-Last year he was awarded the Jeffrey Jones Scholarship for Writing for his work on the screenplay Yasin (the short film played in the 2007 Berlin Film Festival).
-Chris has just completed his short thesis film, Coons.
+In 2006, Chris was awarded the Jeffrey Jones Scholarship for Writing for his work on the screenplay Yasin (the short film played in the 2007 Berlin Film Festival).
+Chris' USC thesis film, Coons, has enjoyed a very successful festival run.

 Akkara Srauy production designer